 Non-current assets are tested for impairment when events or changes in circumstances suggest that the carrying amount may not be fully recoverable.
-As a result of the announcement on March 29, 2017 by the Government of El Salvador to ban all mining for gold and other metals, the Group considered this to be an impairment indicator and concluded the value of the mining assets it held in El Salvador has been impaired.
-An impairment charge of \$17.7 million was recognised during the quarter and there is no associated tax impact.
+As a result of the announcement on March 29, 2017 by the Government of El Salvador to ban all mining for gold and other metals, the Group considered this to be an impairment indicator and concluded the value of the mining assets it held in El Salvador was impaired in the previous quarter.
+An impairment charge of \$17.7 million was recognised during the quarter ended March 31, 2017 and there was no associated tax impact.